symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 **Input**
 - RecordIO or images (jpg or png)
 - Augmented Manifest (configurable JSON file)
+- Train and validation channels, and label_map and model optional channels

 **Training**
-- Can be trained on GPUs (p2 and p3)
+- Trained only on a single instance GPU (p2 and p3)
 - Built on MXNet Gluon

 # References